Crimson Peak: Plot

 Edith steals a key from Lucille bearing the inscription "Enola" and unlocks the trunk to find a gramophone and secret documents.
-Using the gramophone to listen to the audio recordings on the wax cylinders, and while reading the paper documents, Edith learns that Thomas previously married three other wealthy women — including Enola Sciotti, the letter’s intended recipient — and that Lucille has been poisoning Edith with tea as part of the siblings' "marriage and murder" scheme to finance Thomas' inventions.
+Using the gramophone to listen to the audio recordings on the wax cylinders, and while reading the paper documents, Edith learns that Thomas previously married three other wealthy women — including Enola Sciotti, the letter's intended recipient — and that Lucille has been poisoning Edith with tea as part of the siblings' "marriage and murder" scheme to finance Thomas's inventions.
 Edith confronts her husband and sister-in-law, catching them in an incestuous embrace, and Lucille pushes her from a balcony.

 Alan has learned what Mr. Cushing uncovered about the Sharpes: Thomas's multiple marriages and Lucille's time in a mental institution.
 He travels to Allerdale Hall to rescue Edith, arriving just after she has been pushed.
 Tending to her injuries, Alan prepares to leave with Edith, but Lucille stabs him and demands that Thomas finish the job.
-Thomas, instead, inflicts a nonfatal stab wound to Alan before hiding him in the cellar.
+Thomas, instead, inflicts an intentionally nonfatal stab wound to Alan before hiding him in the cellar.

-Lucille forces Edith to sign a transfer deed granting the Sharpes ownership of her estate, and confesses to having murdered Thomas’ previous wives and having borne a child with Thomas that soon died — these are the ghosts who have appeared to Edith.
-Lucille admits to murdering Edith's father, as well as her own mother when she discovered Lucille and Thomas' sexual relationship.
+Lucille forces Edith to sign a transfer deed granting the Sharpes ownership of her estate, and confesses to having murdered Thomas's previous wives and having borne a child with Thomas that soon died — these are the ghosts who have appeared to Edith.
+Lucille admits to murdering Edith's father, as well as her own mother when she discovered Lucille and Thomas's sexual relationship.
 Edith stabs Lucille with her pen and flees, but is confronted by Thomas, who has truly fallen in love with her.
-He burns the deed and begs his sister to join him and Edith in a new life together, but an enraged Lucille stabs him to death.
-She pursues Edith with the cleaver she used to kill her mother, but is halted by Thomas' ghost, allowing Edith to kill her with a shovel.
+He burns the deed and begs his sister to join him and Edith in a new life together, but an enraged Lucille fatally stabs him.
+She pursues Edith with the cleaver she used to kill her mother, but is halted by Thomas's ghost, allowing Edith to kill her with a shovel.
 Edith silently bids Thomas farewell before he vanishes.

 Edith and Alan are rescued by the villagers, and Lucille becomes the ghost of Allerdale Hall, playing her piano for eternity.
-The end credits imply that Edith has written a novel based on her experiences, titled Crimson Peak.
+Some time later, Edith writes a novel titled Crimson Peak.